hiimvikash/reactjs/README.md

 - so In ```rtk``` we do API calling in ```createAsyncThunk```
 - ```createAsyncThunk``` is a **action creator**.
 - It takes two arguments: a string typePrefix and an async callback function.
 The ```typePrefix``` is a string that serves as a prefix for the action types dispatched by the thunk action creator.
-- The async callback function is responsible for performing asynchronous operations, such as making API calls, and returning a promise.
+- createAsyncThunk accepts a "payload creator" callback that should return a Promise, and generates pending/fulfilled/rejected action types automatically

 ```js
 import { createSlice, createAsyncThunk } from "@reduxjs/toolkit";
 const initialState = {